-- Precisely identify those patients who will derive benefit from chemotherapy
+- Identify those patients who will derive benefit from chemotherapy

 - Make chemotherapy a personalised treatment

-The Oncotype DX test is the only multigene assay that is both predictive of chemotherapy treatment effect and prognostic of disease outcome5–10
+The Oncotype DX test is the only multigene assay that is both predictive of chemotherapy treatment effect and prognostic of disease outcome5–13

-The Oncotype DX test is the only test validated to identify patients likely to benefit from chemotherapy, or not.5–8
+The Oncotype DX test is the only test clinically validated to identify patients likely to benefit from chemotherapy, or not.5–13

 Learn more about the difference between prognostic and predictive tests